RedisLabs/redis-enterprise-k8s-docs/README.md

         ```
        <a name="verify_admission_installation"></a>
        * Verify the installation
         In order to verify that the all the components of the Admission Controller are installed correctly, we will try to apply an invalid resource that should force the admission controller to reject it.
-If it applies succesfully, it means the admission controller has not been hooked up correctly.
+If it applies successfully, it means the admission controller has not been hooked up correctly.

         ```shell script
         $ kubectl apply -f - << EOF